-Over at the Wall Street Journal, Sue Shellenbarger’s Work and Family column today disc… read more »
+Over at the Wall Street Journal, Sue Shellenbarger's Work and Family column today discusses t… read more »

-In my sole proprietor journalist life, I don’t have many conference calls.
-Basically, the only calls I’m ever on involve me and one other person, and hence we both need to pay attention and talk.
-Or at least I need to pay attention; I can’t vouch for the people on the other end, but I can never do something else at the same time.
-I am typing, taki… read more »
+In my sole proprietor journalist life, I don't have many conference calls.
+Basically, the only calls I'm ever on involve me and one other person, and hence we both need to pay attention and talk.
+Or at least I need to pay attention; I can't vouch for the people on the other end, but I can never do something else at the same time.
+I am typing, taking notes, trying to ge… read more »